kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

    * **Initial mode**: VPA updates the request-to-limit ratio only during Pod creation and does not change it later.
 2. If the `RequestToLimitRatio` feature gate is enabled and a user does not specify the sub-field `RequestToLimitRatio` on a VPA object, the request-to-limit ratio already set in the workload API (e.g. Deployment API) is used.
 3. If the `RequestToLimitRatio` feature gate is disabled, the request-to-limit ratio already set in the workload API (e.g. Deployment API) is used.

+### Notes/Constraints/Caveats

+* This proposal could act as a temporary workaround for users who need to handle requests/limits immutability in their workloads.
+Note that there is already work underway to relax the immutability of requests and limits at the workload level (e.g. Deployments and StatefulSets), tracked in this issue: [Relaxing immutability of Pod Templates resources/limits](https://github.com/kubernetes/kubernetes/issues/132436)

 ### Validation